What happens if I break a fixed rate home loan contract?

 What is considered "breaking" a fixed home loan?

-- Switching to a different product
+- Switching to a different home loan product with the same bank or lender

-- Repaying the loan in full before the end of the fixed rate period
+- Repaying the loan in full before the end of the fixed rate period (due to selling the property or refinancing)

 What fees do I have to pay?